girish1729/progress-up/README.md

 This is a clean way to get progress indicator for file uploads.

-## Instructions for other frameworks
+## Instructions for Angular, Vue, Svelte and React

 ```shell